Capsules are trusted-local executable manifests. Store only code you own or have reviewed.

 - trust and fingerprints: local-only execution flags and hashes for review

-Store a function
+2. Store a Function

-Docstrings and formats
+4. Docstrings and Formats

 Capsules parse callable docstrings during capture and can synthesize a callable docstring from the stored signature metadata.Capsule.from_str(...) restores JSON and YAML manifest strings back into a Capsule.

-CallableSerializationstrategy inspects source, import path, docstring, signature, dependencies, and optional binary fallback. - Strategy ->
+The Capsule flow is explicit and layered:- Python callable → internal serialization strategy inspects source, import path, docstring, signature, dependencies, and optional binary fallback.

-heavenbase.capsule.registry.
+The default registry config is under heavenbase.capsule.registry in CM_HVNB.
 You can pass registry_config=... when a demo, test, or application should keep executable data in a dedicated file.

 Capsules do not verify themselves against the current content of the original Python function.
 The registry checksum only verifies that a loaded Capsule payload still matches the hashes stored with that same manifest.
 It is a record-integrity check, not a code-safety proof.
-HeavenBase caches successful checksum checks in a thread-safe in-memory LRU cache, so a process verifies a Capsule payload once per cache key instead of recalculating hashes every time the Capsule is loaded or restored.
-If someone edits the registry database after the first cached verification, edits both executable content and stored hashes, registers malicious code, or loads a manual source/binary payload directly, HeavenBase does not make safety guarantees.
-Use source-only Capsules by default.include_cloudpickle defaults to False; enable binary payloads only for reviewed local code that cannot be represented by source or import path.
-If source-only restore fails, HeavenBase reports that no trusted-local binary fallback is stored.
+HeavenBase caches successful checksum checks in a thread-safe in-memory LRU cache (heavenbase.capsule.registry.trust.verify_cache_size), so a process verifies a Capsule payload once per cache key instead of recalculating hashes every time the Capsule is loaded or restored.

-Demo
+8. Demo

-Run the math demo from the source checkout:add, mul, sub, div, mod, and fibonacci as Capsules, stores a Toolkit, loads it through the public API, and validates the MCP server with a FastMCP client.
+Run the math demo from the HeavenBase source checkout:add, mul, sub, div, mod, and fibonacci as Capsules, stores a Toolkit, loads it through the public API, and validates the MCP server with a FastMCP client.